weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 ![Tenant state selection rule of thumb flowchart](./img/tenant_state_selection.png)

 If you are unsure which tenants can be made inactive or offloaded, consider a strategy of deactivating tenants that have not been accessed for a certain period of time.
 And offloading tenants that have not been accessed for a longer period of time.

+## Tips

+### Best Practices:

+- Start with a dynamic index type for new collections.
+This is especially important for multi-tenancy collections, as it allows each tenant to use the most appropriate index type.
+- Use vector compression techniques to optimize storage and query performance, especially for large datasets.
+- Conduct thorough testing when changing index types or compression methods to ensure performance meets your requirements.

+### Common Pitfalls:

+- Overprovisioning hot storage: Keeping all data in hot storage can lead to unnecessary costs.
+Regularly assess what data truly needs the fastest access.
+- Neglecting to plan for growth: Not anticipating data growth can lead to performance issues.
+Always design your resource management strategy with scalability in mind.
+- Improper tenant management: In multi-tenant scenarios, forgetting to offload inactive tenants can lead to resource waste.
+Implement automated processes to manage tenant states based on usage patterns.
+- Mismatch between quantization techniques, model and data: When using compression technique, ensure that the quantization technique is compatible with the model (e.g. BQ) and that the data is sufficient and representative for training (e.g. PQ, SQ).

 ## Related pages